ros2/rcl/rcl_yaml_param_parser/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

 `rcl_yaml_param_parser` has embedded API documentation and it is generated using doxygen.
-Currently, its foxy version is hosted [here](http://docs.ros2.org/foxy/api/rcl_yaml_param_parser/index.html).
+Currently, its latest version is hosted [here](http://docs.ros2.org/latest/api/rcl_yaml_param_parser/index.html).
 Latest version has to be generated before considering this item fully resolved.

 All of `rcl_yaml_param_parser` has embedded API documentation.
 It is not yet hosted publicly.